 - Engage campus challenges with empathy and an apprenticeship mindset.

 - Gain insights from observing and speaking with people from diverse backgrounds.

 - Experience a bias to action mindset to counteract “analysis paralysis.”

 - Explore ways to be more creative.

 - Work collaboratively with classmates and residents.

 - Reflect on how their academic interests, personal passions, and career aspirations align to make a difference in the world.

 - Engage and communicate more effectively across difference.

-Over the course of the year, residents will apply design thinking mindsets to become more effective Changemakers: People who use their skills, humility, expertise, gifts, and power to affirm the humanity of all people in the pursuit of a more just, sustainable, and equitable society.
+Over the course of the year, residents will apply various skills and mindsets to become more effective Changemakers: People who use their skills, humility, expertise, gifts, and power to affirm the humanity of all people in the pursuit of a more just, sustainable, and equitable society.

 First-year students must sign up for TIDES courses that are offered in their residence hall and curated specifically for budding changemakers on campus.